acezen3d/AzStandardShadersDocument/az_standard_skin_shader.md

 | [Tessellation Keywords](tessellation_properties.md#keywords)     |            |               |                                                                                                                                |
 | [Displacement Keywords](displacement_properties.md#keywords)     |            |               |                                                                                                                                |
 | [Lighting Keywords](lighting_properties.md#keywords)             |            |               |                                                                                                                                |

+## Additional Property Description

+### UseBlueAsMaskForNormalMaps
+Whether to use the blue channel of the normal maps `NormalMap`, `OverTex1NormalMap`, and `OverTex2NormalMap` as their mask.
+This is mainly to address the issue of insufficient precision of normal maps in `Material Editor`, which causes flat normals to be not flat and discontinuities at seams.
+You need to make a special normal map with the blue channel serving as a mask.
+This is not the regular transparent-pink or blue-violet normal map.
+The application intensity of normal maps `NormalMap`, `OverTex1NormalMap`, and `OverTex2NormalMap` will be determined by the product of the blue channel value and the corresponding scales `NormalMapScale`, `OverTex1NormalMapScale` and `OverTex2NormalMapScale`.
+If you're unsure about what this property does, don't use it.
+Enabling this with regular normal maps will result in incorrect normals.